maydaychannel/openpilot9xxcivic/README.md

 # OPENPILOT for MY99 BMW 540i (E39)
-This project was created to solve the need for a MY99 BMW 540i (E39) to drive by itself.
+This project was created to solve the need for a MY99 BMW 540i (E39) to drive autonomously.

 ## What is OPENPILOT
 OPENPILOT is an open source driver assistance system that offers Automated Lane Centering and Adaptive Cruise Control for over 200 supported car makes and models.
 To function properly, OPENPILOT needs to be able to control the longitudinal (gas and brake) and lateral (steering) movements of the car using the CAN bus.
 For more information, see https://comma.ai/ and https://github.com/commaai/openpilot.